81578823/Bipedal_MPC/README.md

 This work is focused on the study of convex MPC for bipedal robots.
 Convex model predictive control can be applied not only to quadruped robots but also to biped robots.

+# IMPORTANCE
+This project is currently running only on ubuntu22.04！！

+This project is currently running only on ubuntu22.04！！

+This project is currently running only on ubuntu22.04！！

 # Build Package
 ## Install ROS2 according to your operating system (my operating system is ubuntu 22.04 with ros2-humble)
 If you are freshman, it is recommended to use this command line in terminal: